 Ionizing air purifiers attempt to attach an electric charge to pet allergen particles that flow past, and these charged particles then stick to nearby surfaces like walls or furniture.
 Because ionizers usually do not contain a fan, not much air can pass by, which can leave a lot of the space your pet occupies unaddressed.
 Also, because the charged particles of pet dander or allergens can deposit on the floors or other surfaces, they can easily be disturbed by someone walking or a vacuum cleaner.
 Plus, ionizing air purifiers could produce ozone, which is itself a harmful pollutant.

 A carbon filter is only designed to remove specific types of gases in the air.
 They cannot address particles, which would make it ineffective for small and large particles of pet dander and especially pet hair.
 However, some people may choose a carbon filter to help with pet odors.
 You can read more about air purifiers and pet odors here.

-Tiny allergy-producing particles, which are proteins carried on small particles of pet dander or pet hair, can break off and pass through traditional filters unimpeded.
+Tiny allergy-producing particles, which are proteins carried on small particles of pet dander or pet hair, can break off and pass through traditional filters.
 Because they are so small, they can remain suspended in the air and are normally not addressed by traditional filters.
-The Molekule air purifier, which contains a proprietary technology called Photo Electrochemical Oxidation (PECO), is different.
-In the first filtration stage, the Pre-Filter stops large particles of pet hair or pet dander from passing through.
+Molekule air purifiers, which contains a proprietary technology called Photo Electrochemical Oxidation (PECO), are different.
+In the first filtration stage of Molekule Air, the Pre-Filter stops large particles of pet hair or pet dander from passing through.
 In the second stage, the smallest allergy-producing proteins, which are carried on pet dander or hair, are destroyed by the PECO technology.

 What type of air purifier is best for reducing pet dander?